-In the Eastern Conference the faced the Bad Boys of Detroit, who had 50-32 record that year after Isiah Thomas had missed a lot of games through injury.
-The Pistons had two Allstars in Thomas (missed the game due to injury) and Joe Dumars and five career All-stars in total (Mark Aguirre, Thomas, Dumars, Bill Laimbeer, and Dennis Rodman).
+In the Eastern Conference they faced the Bad Boys of Detroit, who had a 50-32 record that year after Isiah Thomas had missed a lot of games through injury.
+The Pistons had two Allstars in Thomas (missed the AS game due to injury) and Joe Dumars and five career All-stars in total (Mark Aguirre, Thomas, Dumars, Bill Laimbeer, and Dennis Rodman).
 The Bulls swept them 4-0.

 Not much had changed personnel-wise for the Bulls.
 Pippen made the All-star team to join Jordan and their record improved to 67-15.